Pelvic inflammatory disease: Differential diagnosis

-A number of other causes may produce similar symptoms including appendicitis, ectopic pregnancy, hemorrhagic or ruptured ovarian cysts, ovarian torsion, and endometriosis and gastroenteritis, peritonitis, and bacterial vaginosis among others.
+Several other causes may produce similar symptoms, including appendicitis, ectopic pregnancy, hemorrhagic or ruptured ovarian cysts, ovarian torsion, endometriosis and gastroenteritis, peritonitis, and bacterial vaginosis, among others.

-Pelvic inflammatory disease is more likely to reoccur when there is a prior history of the infection, recent sexual contact, recent onset of menses, or an IUD (intrauterine device) in place or if the partner has a sexually transmitted infection.
+Pelvic inflammatory disease is more likely to recur when there is a prior history of the infection, recent sexual contact, recent onset of menses, or an IUD (intrauterine device) in place, or if the partner has a sexually transmitted infection.

 Acute pelvic inflammatory disease is highly unlikely when recent intercourse has not taken place or an IUD is not being used.
 A sensitive serum pregnancy test is typically obtained to rule out ectopic pregnancy.
 Culdocentesis will differentiate hemoperitoneum (ruptured ectopic pregnancy or hemorrhagic cyst) from pelvic sepsis (salpingitis, ruptured pelvic abscess, or ruptured appendix).

 Pelvic and vaginal ultrasounds are helpful in the diagnosis of PID.
 In the early stages of infection, the ultrasound may appear normal.
 As the disease progresses, nonspecific findings can include free pelvic fluid, endometrial thickening, uterine cavity distension by fluid or gas.
-In some instances the borders of the uterus and ovaries appear indistinct.
-Enlarged ovaries accompanied by increased numbers of small cysts correlates with PID.
+In some instances, the borders of the uterus and ovaries appear indistinct.
+Enlarged ovaries accompanied by increased numbers of small cysts correlate with PID.

 Laparoscopy is infrequently used to diagnose pelvic inflammatory disease since it is not readily available.
 Moreover, it might not detect subtle inflammation of the fallopian tubes, and it fails to detect endometritis.
 Nevertheless, laparoscopy is conducted if the diagnosis is not certain or if the person has not responded to antibiotic therapy after 48 hours.

 No single test has adequate sensitivity and specificity to diagnose pelvic inflammatory disease.
 A large multisite U.S. study found that cervical motion tenderness as a minimum clinical criterion increases the sensitivity of the CDC diagnostic criteria from 83 percent to 95 percent.
 However, even the modified 2002 CDC criteria do not identify women with subclinical disease.